capitanh/gocd-ansible-role/README.md

 Requirements
 ------------

-This role requires ansible 2.4.0.0 or higher, and Oracle JDK 8.
-You can find a role to install it at https://github.com/capitanh/oraclejdk-ansible-role. platform requirements are listed in the metadata file.
+This role requires ansible 2.4.0.0 or higher, platform requirements are listed in the metadata file.

 Role Variables